Crosley Law Wins Fight Against Insurance Company Claiming A Preexisting Condition

 RELATED EBOOK: 5 Mistakes to Avoid After an Auto Accident

-During the mediation, attorneys Tom Crosley and Andy Rodriguez delivered an in-depth presentation that documented the negligent driver’s credibility problems, the technical data proving Erick’s speed, and the pickup driver’s failure to yield.
+During the mediation, attorney Tom Crosley delivered an in-depth presentation that documented the negligent driver’s credibility problems, the technical data proving Erick’s speed, and the pickup driver’s failure to yield.
 Roughly one week after mediation, the negligent driver’s insurance companies agreed to settle all of the claims for a total of $5 million.
 Erick, Jason, and Lizette received $2,947,962.35 after attorney’s fees and costs were deducted.

 Crosley Law: Fighting for Accident Victims in San Antonio and Throughout Texas